robric/wiki-contrail-controller/Installing-Contrail-CNI-on-Kubernetes.md

 # Pre-requisites
 **A running Kubernetes cluster**

-     There are multiple options available to user.
+   There are multiple options available to user to install Kubernetes.
 The most simplest being [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/)

    Alternatively if you would like to install Contrail and K8s cluster together, you can use [Contrail Ansible Deployer](https://github.com/Juniper/contrail-ansible-deployer/wiki/Contrail-microservice-installation-with-kubernetes).

 # Installation
   Installation of Contrail is a **3**-step process.